 Vegan Apple Pie Oatmeal

-Vegan apple pie oatmeal is the perfect fall breakfast.
+Vegan apple pie oatmeal is the perfect cozy and satisfying cold weather breakfast.
 All the flavors of classic apple pie paired with creamy steel-cut oats to keep you full til lunch!
+Prep a batch of this healthy vegan breakfast for the whole week.

 - Cook Time: 60 minutes